 Myth #2 = I can’t implement a BYOD solution because I have compliance concerns

-This is the second in a series of blog posts that seek to dispel commonly-held myths about BYOD (Bring Your Own Device).
+This is the second post in a news series that seeks to dispel commonly-held myths about BYOD (Bring Your Own Device).